dotnet/AspNetCore.Docs/aspnetcore/grpc/interceptors.md

 Overridden `AsyncUnaryCall` does the following:

 * Intercepts an asynchronous unary call.
-* Logs the call.
+* Logs details about the call.
+* Calls the `continuation` parameter passed into the method.
+This invokes the next interceptor in the chain or the underlying call invoker if this is the last interceptor.

-Although the interceptors for each kind of service method are slightly different, the concept behind `continuation` and `context` parameters remains the same.
+Methods on `Interceptor` for each kind of service method have different signatures.
+However, the concept behind `continuation` and `context` parameters remains the same:

 * `continuation` is a delegate which invokes the next interceptor in the chain or the underlying call invoker (if there is no interceptor left in the chain).
 It is not an error to call it zero or multiple times.
 Interceptors don't even have to return call representation (`AsyncUnaryCall` in case of unary RPC) returned from `continuation` delegate.
 Omitting the delegate call and returning your own instance of call representation breaks the interceptors' chain and returns the associated response immediately.
 * `context` carries scoped-values associated with the client side call.
 You can use it to pass metadata like security principals, credentials or tracing data.
 Moreover, `context` carries information about deadlines and cancellation.
 For more, see [Reliable gRPC services with deadlines and cancellation](xref:grpc/deadlines-cancellation#deadlines>).